CSS Gradient Generator

 Advertisement

-3. Click Copy CSS and paste the background declaration into your stylesheet.
+4. Press Copy CSS and paste the background line from the code box straight into your stylesheet rule.

 Frequently asked questions

-When should I use radial instead of linear?
+When should I pick radial instead of linear?

 Advertisement